Oversight of financial market infrastructures

 - Oversight role – oversight of the systems in accordance with international standards.

-According to Governor’s Decision no. 1242 of 18 October 2013, the criteria laid down in the BIS/IOSCO Core Principles for Financial Market Infrastructures (PFMI) shall form the basis of the Central Bank’s oversight and operation of systemically important financial market infrastructure in Iceland.
+The criteria laid down in the BIS/IOSCO Core Principles for Financial Market Infrastructures (PFMI) shall form the basis of the Central Bank’s oversight and operation of systemically important financial market infrastructure in Iceland.

 Based on the system administrator’s self-assessment, the Financial Market Infrastructure Oversight Unit of the Central Bank’s Financial Stability Department assesses the interbank systems’ compliance with the Core Principles, assigning one of the following categories to each: